apinge/MeloTTS.cpp/README.md

 # MeloTTS.cpp

-This repository offers a pure C++ implementation of [meloTTS](https://github.com/myshell-ai/MeloTTS), which is a high-quality, multilingual Text-to-Speech (TTS) library released by MyShell.ai that supports English, Chinese (mixed with English), and various other languages.
+This repository offers a C++ implementation of [meloTTS](https://github.com/myshell-ai/MeloTTS), which is a high-quality, multilingual Text-to-Speech (TTS) library released by MyShell.ai that supports English, Chinese (mixed with English), and various other languages.
 This implementation is fully integrated with OpenVINO.
 Currently, this repository is limited to supporting Chinese mixed with English.
 Support for English is planned for future releases.

 ## Setup and Execution Guide